 - How will sales and meetings be entered into the database?

-Perhaps it’s enough to know that for each dollar you spend on email marketing you could see a 760% increase in revenue.
+Perhaps it’s enough to know that for each dollar you spend on email marketing you could see a huge increase in revenue.
 Or, if you need more convincing, consider that:

-- Your segmented list will enjoy a 14.3% higher open rate than non-segmented emails
+- According to Optimonster your segmented list will enjoy a 14.3% higher open rate than non-segmented emails

-- Email is 40 times more effective in gaining new customers than is social media
+- Emails are far more effective in gaining new customers than is social media

-- 81% of online purchases say they’d consider another purchase based on a targeted, personalized email they receive related to “something you might like” after an online experience
+- According to consumer reports, 81% of online purchasers say they’d consider another purchase based on a targeted, personalised email they receive related to “something you might like” after an online experience

 - You’ll increase brand affinity